stl-public-meetings/city-scrapers-stl/CODE_OF_CONDUCT.md

 ## Our Aim

-The goal of this project is to create a central database of public events in <YOUR AREA> to be used by the City Bureau Documenters, journalists, activists, and engaged citizens (our use of “citizens” includes everyone who participates in or is impacted by a local government or municipality, including undocumented persons, disenfranchised voters and others often excluded from “Citizenship”).
+The goal of this project is to create a central database of public events in St. Louis to be used by the City Bureau Documenters, journalists, activists, and engaged citizens (our use of “citizens” includes everyone who participates in or is impacted by a local government or municipality, including undocumented persons, disenfranchised voters and others often excluded from “Citizenship”).

 ## Our Standards